 Did you know?
 Some hymnals are now available in app form.
 In addition to being much more portable, many include audio files, search tools, and digital versions of hymns that are in the public domain.
 Here are a few you might find useful:

 Evernote is a web- or destktop-based application and app used for note-taking, collecting ideas, keeping track of to-dos, etc. And it has so many applications!
 Use it for worship-planning, project management, inspiration, collecting ideas, etc. For more, and for a few helpful tips for getting started, read this post on the ins and outs of using Evernote.

-If you do devotions with your choir or are looking to incorporate a short devotion into your weekly rehearsals, this is a great place to start.
-The National Lutheran Choir has put together a collection of devotionals and prayers written by members of their choir.
-Topics include gratitude, praying through music, fear, forgiveness, and communication.
+If you do devotions with your choir or are looking to incorporate a short devotion into your weekly rehearsals, this is a good place to start.
+The National Lutheran Choir has a few devotionals and prayers written by members of their choir on their website.
 Read the devotionals here.

 Prelude Music Planner